wzly-wrks/LootLedger/README.md

 # WhatStock - Whatnot Inventory Management Application

-A comprehensive inventory management application designed for Whatnot marketplace sellers to track collectibles, manage sales, and export listings in Whatnot's CSV format.
-WhatStock helps you manage your collectibles efficiently and grow your business.
+A lightweight, fast desktop application for Whatnot marketplace sellers to track collectibles, manage sales, and export listings.
+Built with Tauri for a tiny ~2MB installer that launches instantly.

 ## Overview